Citi/scaler/docs/source/tutorials/configuration.rst

 .. _protected:

 The Scheduler is started in protected mode by default, which means that it can not be shut down by the Client.
 This is because multiple Clients can connect to a long-running Scheduler, and calling ``Client.shutdown()`` may inadverdently kill work that another user is executing.
-This is also because Scaler encourages strong decoupling between Client, Schedule, and Workers.
+This is also because Scaler encourages strong decoupling between Client, Scheduler, and Workers.
 To turn off protected mode, start the scheduler with:

 .. code:: bash